US State Privacy Compliance Deadlines & Timeline

 The Nebraska Attorney General begins enforcement of the Age-Appropriate Online Design Code Act (LB 504).
 Violations constitute deceptive trade practices with penalties up to $50,000 per violation.

-Registered data brokers must begin processing consumer deletion requests through the California Delete Act's DELETE Request and Opt-out Platform (DROP).
-Brokers must access the DROP at least every 45 days.
-Failure to process requests incurs fines of $200 per deletion request per day of non-compliance.
+Registered data brokers must begin processing consumer deletion requests through the California Delete Act's Delete Request and Opt-out Platform (DROP).
+Brokers must download requests at least once every 45 days and report each request's status within 45 days of download.
+Failure to delete information as required can incur a $200-per-request fine for each day of noncompliance.

-The Oklahoma Computer Data Privacy Act (OCDPA/SB 546), signed by Governor Kevin Stitt on March 20, 2026, becomes effective.
-Oklahoma is the 21st state with a comprehensive consumer data privacy law.
+The Oklahoma Consumer Data Privacy Act (OKCDPA/SB 546), signed by Governor Kevin Stitt on March 20, 2026, becomes effective.
+Oklahoma is the 20th state with a comprehensive consumer data privacy law.

 2028